 Instead, it would activate feelings of jealousy and envy.
 Because someone else is being put on that proverbial pedestal and getting the attention that should be theirs, a narcissist would find those encounters intolerable and would seek to avoid them at all costs.

 2) Good Attention, Bad Attention, It’s All Good.

 If it can’t be all about them, where they and everyone else gets to bask in their glorious essence, then they will get attention another way and that’s by being an ornery cuss.

-I’ve had many a client tell me they’ve had solid plans for the holidays, with their narcissists and then find themselves stood up, or on the receiving end of a text, cancelling at the last minute.
+I’ve had many a client tell me they’ve had solid plans for the holidays, with their narcissists, and then find themselves stood up, or on the receiving end of a text, canceling at the last minute.
 The next thing they know, they see pictures on social media of them spending the holidays with someone else.
 They’re devastated and asking – “WTH?”